 2. Trim using the lowest setting of your trimmer (see Tools of the Trade to the left).

 Perhaps you’ve been rocking the five o’clock shadow look since Don Johnson made it cool on Miami Vice and it’s getting old.
 You need a change, but you can’t face going all clean shaven.
 Still, the idea of a full beard has you conjuring up visions of Z.Z.
 Top and Duck Dynasty.
-Enter the close beard.
+Enter the close beard, a classic facial hair style that works well on many guys.
 It’s more than stubble but still short and stately.
 If you’re able to grow substantial stubble, mastering this look couldn’t be easier.

 1. Let it grow.
 Resist the urge to tidy up your beard until it’s a little longer than your desired length.